 Sticky notes are one of the best inventions known to humans if you ask me.
 They are handy, efficient, colorful and versatile.
 What’s more, there is software that lets us keep sticky notes on our desktops.
 Great stuff!

 These serve as informal reminders, checklists, to-do lists, etc. Check out the list below:

-Call me old-fashioned but I still believe in the power of written word (literally ‘written’).
+Call me old-fashioned but I still believe in the power of the written word (literally ‘written’).

 It is most organic to who we are as people and individuals.